kdelchev/ngx_brotli/README.md

 cd ../../../..
 ```

-Then either choose static or dynamic method depending on you needs.
+Then either choose static or dynamic method depending on your needs.

 ### Statically compiled